Classics Illustrated: Thorpe & Porter / Williams

 The British publisher Thorpe & Porter published Classics Illustrated reprints (and a few original stories) from 1951 to 1963.
 Of the 181 British issues, (Note: When reprinting issues, some issues were dropped, resulting in multiple issues, such as two versions of #152.)
 13 had never appeared in America.
 Additionally, there were some variations in cover art.

-The British Classics Illustrated adaptation of Dr. No was never published under the U.S. Classics Illustrated line, but instead was sold to DC Comics, which published it in 1963 as part of their superhero anthology series, Showcase.
+The British Classics Illustrated adaptation of Dr. No was never published under the U.S. Classics Illustrated line, but instead was sold to DC Comics, which published it in 1963 as #43 in their superhero anthology series, Showcase.
 The comic followed the plot of the film with images of the film's actors rather than Ian Fleming's original novel.

 In 1976–1977, the successor company to Thorpe & Porter, Williams Publishing, released the Double Duo series, which for the first time reprinted translated issues of Classics Illustrated originally published in Swedish (by Illustrerade klassiker / Williams Förlags AB) in the period 1964–1970.
 Each digest-sized issue contained two stories, coming in at a total of 68 pages per issue.
 All the stories were illustrated by members of a Spanish comics studio.